Observing Passover

 We believe that the appointed time is defined in the Torah (word of YHVH).
 The Passover is in early spring, when the barley is near a ripe stage in the grain ("aviv" or "abib") development.
 Exodus 9:22, 31-32 describes what state the barley should be in to be considered 'abib' or "aviv".

-After the barley in Israel is considered to be in the appropriate stage of development, the people start looking for the new moon.
-The bible states that the new moon is the first sighting of the moon in it's earliest stages (following the "no moon" stage.
-The new moon appears approximately every 29.5 days.
+After the barley in Israel is considered to be in the appropriate stage of development, the people would start looking for the new moon.
+The Bible states that the new moon is the first sighting of the moon, in it's earliest stages (following the "no moon" stage.)
+Deuteronomy 16:1.

-This holy day was to be observed during the month of abib (the biblical New Year), because YHVH delivered the Israelites out of Egypt by night during the month of Aviv (Deuteronomy 16:1).
+This holy day was to be observed during the month of Abib, the first biblical month of the year, because YHVH delivered the Israelites out of Egypt by night during the month of Abib (Deuteronomy 16:1).

-Leviticus 23:5 tells us that on the fourteenth day of the first month (The month of Aviv) at even (after sundown) is YHVH's Passover.
+Leviticus 23:5 tells us that on the fourteenth day of the first month (the month of Abib) at even (after sundown) is YHVH's Passover.
 This is also confirmed in Numbers 9:2-5.

-"And they kept the Passover on the fourteenth month at even in the wilderness of Sinai: according to all that YHVH commanded Moses, so did the children of Israel."
+"And they kept the Passover on the fourteenth day of the month at even in the wilderness of Sinai: according to all that YHVH commanded Moses, so did the children of Israel."
 Numbers 9:5.

 Why do we observe it?

-We, as believers, are commanded (Leviticus 23:5) to observe Passover every year to remind us how YHVH spared His people from death.
-First, in Egypt on the first Passover and again from sin, when Jesus/Yeshua laid down His life to die for us so that we may have everylasting life.
+We, as believers, are commanded (Leviticus 23:5) to observe Passover every year to remind us how God spared His people from death.
+First, in Egypt on the first Passover and again from sin, when Jesus/Yeshua laid down His life to die for us so that we may have everlasting life.

-Jesus/Yeshua fulfilled this part of the law when He was hung on that tree on Calvary.
-Each Passover, it is appropriate to reflect on His sacrifice for us and to honor and glorify Him (Revelation 5:12) .
+Jesus/Yeshua fulfilled this part of the law when He was hung on that tree at Calvary.
+Each Passover, it is appropriate to reflect on His sacrifice for us and to honor and glorify Him (Revelation 5:12), as well as remember what God did for Israel by delivering them from Egypt .

 Every year after the tabernacle was created, the Israelites sacrificed a lamb as a sin atonement (Exodus 12:5).
 Today, we do not do that because Yeshua fulfilled this part of the law (Isaiah 53:7; John 1:29; Hebrews 9:14; Revelation 13:8)

 In Numbers 9:12 the ancient Israelites were commanded to eat the entire lamb and burn up what they did not consume.
-They were not to leave it til morning.
-Today, we should also not leave any of the lamb meat til morning.
+They were not to leave it till morning.

-They were also commanded to prepare and eat unleavened bread, for seven days.
+They were also commanded to prepare and eat unleavened bread, on this night and for an additional seven days.
 They also consumed their meal with bitter herbs (Exodus 12:8, "And they shall eat the flesh in that night, roast with fire, and unleavened bread; and with bitter herbs they shall eat it.")

 The ancient Israelites, on that first Passover, was told to eat their meal with their "loins girded, your shoes on your feet, and your staff in your hand; and ye shall eat it in haste: it is YHVH's Passover."
 Exodus 12:11.

-While in the wilderness, they were commanded to have a holy convocation (assembly) and to not do any servile work on this day (Leviticus 23:7).
+While in the wilderness, they were commanded to have a holy convocation (assembly) and to do no servile work on this day (Leviticus 23:7).
 This would be the way throughout their generations.

 How should the modern family observe Passover today?

 How should we prepare?
-Second, cleanliness is next to Godliness.
-You’ve heard this saying before, and no, it’s not actually in the bible, but Spring cleaning is a biblical concept.
-Before Passover, the Israelites were commanded to clean their houses to make sure to get the leaven out of their homes.
+Second, we've all heard the saying, "cleanliness is next to Godliness."
+Although this is not actually written in the Bible, Spring cleaning is a biblical concept.
+Before Passover, the Israelites were commanded to clean their houses to make sure to get all the leaven out of their homes.

-What should we eat?
-Starting on sundown of Passover and for 7 (seven days) the children of Israel ate no lfoods containing leaven, especially bread.
-In fact, it was commanded to eat unleavened bread for each of the 7 (seven) days of the feast.
+What should we eat during this feast?
+There is only one food that is commanded to be eaten during this feast.
+Starting on sundown of Passover and for 7 (seven days) the children of Israel ate no foods containing leaven, especially bread.
+IN FACT, it was commanded to eat unleavened bread for each of the 7 (seven) days of the feast.
 (Leviticus 23:5-14; Ezekiel 45:21; Corinthians 1, 5:7 )

 It is also appropriate to give thanks to our YHVH for saving us from sin and death.
-We should also glorify the Son, Jesus/Yeshua (Revelation 5:12)
+We should also glorify His Son, our Savior, Jesus/Yeshua, as He is the last Sacrificial Lamb (Revelation 5:12).
+There are some beautiful prophetic insights, but that we'll cover in a future specific teaching.

 There is so much that the Bible has to say on this subject.
 We can find many scriptures in the Bible revealing more about Passover.
 We encourage you to be good Bereans to search out for yourselves all that the Word of YHVH has to say on this very important subject.

-From our home to yours, may you have a blessed, healthy and prosperous New Year and Passover!
+From our home to yours, may you have a blessed, healthy and prosperous New Year, Passover and Feast of Unleavened Breads!

 Love, blessings and Shalom!